 One of the most commonly talked about topics in the personal finance world is fees.
 Most people realize that you’re going to pay a fee since you’re getting a service, but you may be shocked to find out how much you’re paying in fees.
 Eliminating small daily fees are great for improving our cash flow, but what all investors need to pay more attention to is the management expense ratio (MER) which is charged with many of our investments.

-Interesting enough, Canada has the highest average management expense ratio in developed markets at 2.14%.
+Interestingly enough, Canada has the highest average management expense ratio in developed markets at 2.14%.
 For most of us, paying an average of just 2.14% for a mutual fund sounds like good value, but an MER should be viewed like those small daily fees we’ve been trying to cut out.
 I’m generalizing here, but if you were able to reduce your MER, you could potentially put tens of thousands of dollars, if not hundreds, back in your account.

 What is a management expense ratio?